Common issues with Windows Group Policy

 - For domain-level management, use GPMC from a management workstation with Remote Server Administration Tools installed.

 - Use GPMC or edit the policy centrally.
-For local changes on unsupported editions, use registry edits with care and document the key names and paths.
+For local changes on unsupported editions, use registry edits carefully and document the key names and paths.

 Troubleshooting steps for Windows Group Policy